vanness-liu/StartSmart/README.md

 ## 📌 Getting Started

-Pre-requisites: Ensure that you have Flutter downloaded!
+Pre-requisites: Ensure that you have Flutter downloaded and Gemini API Key setup in .env of /backend!

 1. Clone the repo:
    ```bash